Patient registry

 A patient registry is an organised compilation of information on individuals with a specific condition.
 Think of it as a filing cabinet- it holds all the information available on individuals affected by a condition, in an orderly fashion.
 This information can be about each patient’s medical history, family history, medications and any changes over time.
 When we have this information on a collection of patients, we can start to work out patterns of disease, ranges of severity, how problems evolve over time, treatment strategies that have worked or not.
 This is the start of medical research.
 Patient registries act to steer scientific research towards what is meaningful for affected individuals, and correlates what we see in the laboratory with what is happening in real life.
 As such, it is a foundational tool for all good medical research.

-Why are patient registries important?
+Why is a patient registry important?

 Patient registries can benefit people with rare genetic conditions like CLCN4 for three main reasons: